 This program provides career training as a graphic artist with an emphasis on design.
 Graphic artists work with typographers, printers, and other specialists in the graphic arts.
 They are artists for commerce.
 They work on projects and commissions with definite objectives for clients and employers to communicate, inform, instruct, or sell.
 They may work in package design, professional publications, book illustrations, annual reports, magazines, trade publications, desktop publishing, and in-house publications.
-Multi-talented individuals who can write copy, are experienced in design and reproduction of material, and understand marketing techniques are in greatest demand.
+Multitalented individuals who can write copy, are experienced in design and art production, and understand marketing techniques are in greatest demand.
 A creative or artistic ability is required for these careers as well as such qualities as resourcefulness, experimentation, and inquiry.
-Basic skill competencies in keylining, paste-up, typography, graphic communication, knowledge of materials (paper and ink), fundamental design, computer graphics, and illustration evident in a portfolio are minimum prerequisites for obtaining job experience.
-Average to high employability.
+Basic skill competencies in keylining, paste-up, typography, graphic communication, knowledge of materials (paper and ink), fundamentals of design, computer graphics, and illustration evident in a portfolio are minimum prerequisites for careers in graphic design.